South Yemen

-On 22 June 1969, the Marxist–Leninist faction of the NLF led by Abdel Fattah Ismail and Salim Rubai Ali, overthrew the Nasserist President Qahtan al-Shaabi in an internal bloodless coup that was later called the Corrective Move.
+On 22 June 1969, the Marxist–Leninist faction of the NLF, led by Abdel Fattah Ismail and Salim Rubai Ali, overthrew the Nasserist President Qahtan al-Shaabi in an internal bloodless coup that was later called the Corrective Move.
 The Marxist–Leninist takeover later led to the creation of the Yemeni Socialist Party (YSP), and South Yemen's transformation into a one-party, socialist state.
 The official name of the state was changed a year after the reforms to the People's Democratic Republic of Yemen, and was able to establish strong relations with Cuba, East Germany, North Korea, China, and the Soviet Union.
 Despite its efforts to bring stability into the region, it was involved in a brief civil war in 1986.
-The PDRY unified with the Yemen Arab Republic, on 22 May 1990, to form the present-day Republic of Yemen.
+The PDRY unified with the Yemen Arab Republic, on 22 May 1990 to form the present-day Republic of Yemen.

+Politically, South Yemen operated as a centralised Marxist–Leninist state where legislative authority rested with the Supreme People's Council.
+The official state ideology was scientific socialism.
+The state supported regional left-wing movements in the Arab states of the Persian Gulf, the Yemen Arab Republic, and the Horn of Africa.
+Economically, the state transitioned from Aden's colonial port-based system to central planning, agricultural land reform, and state-backed cooperatives.
+Although resource-scarce for much of its history, major petroleum deposits were discovered in the Shabwah Governorate in late 1986.

+Socially, the PDRY established a state welfare system offering universal basic living standards, universal health care, and education, achieving one of the highest literacy rates in the region.
+The government actively secularised personal law and enacted progressive policies for women's rights, notably through the 1974 Family Law which banned child marriage and polygamy.